HL7/FHIRPath/spec/fluentpath.md

 	name.given

-This would result in a set of nodes, one with the value "Wouter" and one with the value "Gert".
+This would result in a collection of nodes, one with the value "Wouter" and one with the value "Gert".
 In fact, each step in such a path results in a collection of nodes by selecting nodes with the given label from the step before it.
 The focus at the beginning of the evaluation contained all elements from Patient, and the path `name` selected just those named `name`.
 Since the `name` element repeats, the next step `given` along the path, will contain all nodes labeled `given` from all nodes `name` in the preceding step.

 The path may start with the type of the root node (which otherwise does not have a name), but this is optional.
 To illustrate this point, the path `name.given` above can be evaluated as an expression on a set of data of any type.
 However the expression may be prefixed with the name of the type of the root: